Boundedness results for 2-adic Galois images associated to hyperelliptic Jacobians: Introduction

 The rest of this paper is organized as follows.
-In \S\ref{S2}, we use the main results of \cite{hasson2017prime}, which show that over a strictly Henselian local field of characteristic $p \neq 2$, for primes $\ell \neq p$, the $\ell$-adic Galois action factors through the tame quotient of the absolute Galois group and can be described in terms of Dehn twists with respect to certain loops on a complex hyperelliptic curve.
+In \S\ref{S2}, we use the main results of \cite{hasson2020prime}, which show that over the fraction field of a strictly Henselian DVR of characteristic $p \neq 2$, for primes $\ell \neq p$, the $\ell$-adic Galois action factors through the tame quotient of the absolute Galois group and can be described in terms of Dehn twists with respect to certain loops on a complex hyperelliptic curve.
 In particular cases such as when exactly two roots of the defining polynomial coalesce in the reduction over the residue field, we will show (Proposition \ref{prop Galois action local}) that such a Dehn twist induces a transvection in the symplectic group.
-We will later put local data together to show that over a number field $K$, the $2$-adic Galois image contains certain powers of several sufficiently ``independent" transvections.
-In \S\ref{S3}, we will demonstrate using elementary matrix algebra that the group generated by these powers of transvections contains a certain congruence subgroup.
+We will later put local data together to show that over a number field $K$, the $\ell$-adic Galois image contains certain powers of several sufficiently ``independent" transvections.
+In \S\ref{S3}, we will demonstrate using elementary matrix algebra that the group generated by these powers of transvections is ``large" and, in the $\ell = 2$ case, contains a certain congruence subgroup.
 In \S\ref{S4}, we will use what we have shown in \S\ref{S2} and \S\ref{S3} to prove Theorems \ref{thm main1} and \ref{thm main2} as well as to prove an auxiliary result that applies to a more general situation (Theorem \ref{thm several primes}).
-Finally, in \S\ref{S5}, we will assume that $K$ has class number $1$ and show using Theorem \ref{thm main1} that for a given $f \in \mathcal{O}_{K}[x]$ of degree $d \geq 3$, the $2$-adic Galois image associated to the hyperelliptic curves defined by $y^{2} = f(x)(x - \lambda)$ for all but finitely many $\lambda \in \mathcal{O}_{K}$ contains a principal congruence subgroup which depends only on $d$ (Theorem \ref{thm uniform bounds}).
+In \S\ref{S5}, we will show using Theorem \ref{thm main1} that for a given $f \in \mathcal{O}_{K}[x]$ of degree $d \geq 3$, the $2$-adic Galois image associated to the hyperelliptic curves defined by $y^{2} = f(x)(x - \lambda)$ for all but finitely many $\lambda \in \mathcal{O}_{K}$ contains a principal congruence subgroup which depends only on $d$ (Theorem \ref{thm uniform bounds}).
 In fact, for $d \geq 4$ even, in Theorem \ref{thm uniform bounds}(c) we will provide a uniform bound for indices of the $2$-adic Galois images associated to almost all fibers of such a one-parameter family over the $K$-line, as is guaranteed by \cite[Theorems 1.1 and 5.1]{cadoret2012uniform}.

-The author is grateful to a MathOverflow user whose comment on question 264281 helped to inspire the arguments for the results in \S\ref{S5}.
+Finally, in \S\ref{S6}, we will describe an alternate approach to proving the key Proposition \ref{prop Galois action local} from \S\ref{S2} in the case that $\ell = 2$.